Polese-e/Polese-e/ReadMe.md

 ###

-<p align="left">I'm a student of Systems Analysis and Development, currently in my third semester.<br/> I have a huge passion for technology and software development, and I'm always <br/>looking to learn and apply new knowledge.
-Currently, I'm enhancing my skills in .NET, <br/>Python, JavaScript, and MySQL.
-I enjoy working on challenging projects and aim to <br/>contribute to innovative tech solutions.</p>
+<p align="left">I'm a student of Systems Analysis and Development, currently in my third semester. <br/>I have a huge passion for technology and software development, and I'm always <br/>looking to learn and apply new knowledge.
+Currently, I'm enhancing my skills in .NET, Python, JavaScript, and MySQL.
+I enjoy working on challenging projects and aim to contribute to innovative tech solutions.</p>

 ###